Skip to Content

 3. The Invention of Hugo Cabret by Brian Selznick

-The story is really rich and layered and not only does it show what life was like in Paris, but it gives an interesting look into what it was like to be an orphaned child.
+The story is rich and layered.
+It shows what life was like in Paris and gives an interesting look into what it was like to be an orphaned child.

-The book has over 300 pages of magnificent pencil drawings that show what Paris life was like way back in the 1930s.
+The book has over 300 pages of magnificent pencil drawings showing what Paris life was like in the 1930s.

-This is a great book to read before a trip to Paris with kids, or it’s a great way to travel there in your imagination.
+This is one of the great kids’ books to read before a trip to Paris with kids, or it’s a great way to travel there in your imagination.
 You can even snack on French cookies or pastries to really set the mood.

-And after you read the book together, watch the movie version (called Hugo) for a family movie night.
-It’s really beautifully done and has gorgeous sets of Paris.
+After you read the book together, watch the movie version (Hugo) for a family movie night.
+It’s really beautifully done and has gorgeous Paris sets.

 BUY IT NOW